hasura/learn-graphql/tutorials/frontend/react-rxdb/tutorial-site/content/introduction.md

 metaDescription: "A powerful and concise tutorial that will show you how to build an offline first app with RxDB and Hasura."
 ---

-In this course we will look at how to make a web app offline first using a client side database that is synced securely with Postgres.
+In this course, we will look at how to make a web app offline first using a client-side database that is synced securely with Postgres.
 We'll be using two open-source tools, RxDB and Hasura to help set up the sync.
+We will be using Auth0 for Authentication though other tools like Firebase, AWS Cognito or AuthGuardian should also work perfectly well.

 ## Key topics and takeaways: